Bhanutbaji/Data-Insight-Generator/README.md

-#  Smart Data Insight Generator
+# 📊Smart Data Insight Generator

 A simple AI-powered Streamlit app that lets you upload any CSV file and:
 -  Explore data with summaries and visualizations